guspowell/CV/README.md

 ### Design based & creative work

-I come from a creative background in design and advertising and remain very passionate about art, graphics and interfaces and layout.
-I believe this, married with my technical knowledge of code is a powerful combination of skills.
+I come from a creative background in design and advertising and remain passionate about art, graphics, interface and layout.
+I care about the little things; the tiny aesthetic details that make a website, presentation and even a research document look slick.

 - I can use tools such as Photoshop and Illustrator.
 - A* in A-level art.